 Say if you want to attend the hearing

-Your reply should also say if you want to attend the hearing.
-You don't have to, but if you go you can respond to any questions the committee may have.
+Your reply should also say whether or not you want to attend a hearing.
+You don't have to, but if you go, you can respond to concerns the committee may have.

 If you're sure you want to withdraw from your course entirely, you need to apply for course discontinuation.